Michael McFadyen's Scuba Diving - Bare Island Locations

 Bare Island has such a vast number of dives that are able to be done via many different routes.
 As such, there are many locations that I refer to in my articles that can sometimes be confusing to divers.
 The following is summary of the many features with a description and their location.

 As the name suggests, this is the western-most point of the island.
 It is an entry point only, do not even consider exiting here as it is too hard.
-Used to access the Deep Wall, Isolated Reefs and the main Bare Island Right dive.
-Only use if the seas are calm and if you are experienced in diving Bare Island.
+Best way to access the Deep Wall, Isolated Reefs, 15 Metre Reef and Red Indianfish Reef.
+Only use if the seas are calm and if you are already experienced in diving Bare Island.
 Better at mid-tide, at high tide can be difficult in even calm seas as waves wash over the rock platform.
-You cannot giant stride intot the water as it is not deep enough.
+You cannot giant stride into the water as it is not deep enough.
 You need to flop in.

 This is located towards the western-most point of the island and is a possible entry point when the seas are too rough to use the western point.
-It is not recommended to exit here, but you could if low on air.
+It is not recommended to exit here, but you can if low on air.
+Used for the same dives as Western Point as well as Bare Island Right.

 The boat ramp is the normal exit site for all dives on the western side of the island.
 This is located immediately to the right of the southern end of the bridge.
 Can be used in all but the hugest seas.
 Is also used by beginners as an entry point.
 If this is the only spot you can enter the water due to big seas, then it is probably better not to dive at all.
 The exit can be found by turning right when you see the line of rocks on the sand.